AnalogFolk/hack15/README.md

 ##FOCUS ON TRAVELLING AROUND LONDON

 * We're talking about any means of getting around London – this can focus on one means of transport or a combination of many
-* You are not limited to existing transport companies (London Underground, Santander Bikes) – walking, cycling, scooters, cabs etc. are also ways to get around
+* You are not limited to existing transport companies (London Underground, Santander Bikes) - walking, cycling, scooters, cabs etc. are also ways to get around
 * Think you can improve current services?
-* Feel free to use, collaborate and build upon existing products (such as Citymapper, TFL Journey Planner…)
+* Feel free to use, collaborate and build upon existing products (such as Citymapper, TFL Journey Planner...)

 1. Faster: How can you get from A to B in the quickest, most efficient way?